Skip to content

 If this period has passed, you will not be able to claim.
 Additionally, certain types of death may not be covered, including death outside the insurance term, by suicide, during an act of war, or while engaging in high-risk or illegal activities.

-While life insurance policies generally do not allow for claims before death, some include terminal illness cover, which is similar to critical illness cover.
-This provision allows for an early payout if the policyholder has been diagnosed with a terminal illness and is not expected to live long.
+While life insurance policies generally only pay out after death, some include terminal illness cover.
+This can provide an early payout if the policyholder is diagnosed with a terminal illness.
+Unlike critical illness cover – which pays out on diagnosis of specified medical conditions – terminal illness cover is designed for those not expected to live long.

 Finding the right life insurance policy

-Life insurance claims can be a complex and emotional process, but understanding the steps involved can make it more manageable.
+Making a life insurance claim can be a complex and emotional process, but understanding the steps involved can make it more manageable.

 MoneySuperMarket is committed to helping you find the right life insurance policy, offering comparisons from leading providers that take into account your personal and medical history.